Babak-Gholamzadeh/log-style/README.md

 # Log Style
 Customize the style of the logged messages just by adding all of your (CSS) styles in a plain object.

-*Note: it just works in the browser*
+*Note: it just works in the browsers*

 ### Installation
 ```